tc39/notes/es9/2018-05/may-24.md

 SYG: To enable per-function laziness, we need to enable scope annotations.
 We can also do a single-pass and streaming code generation (a sort of magic, go fast button).
 These are not orthogonal, it _is_ possible to do both.

 SYG: On the Spec front, we want to incorporate these semantic changes and a new over-the-wire format.
-We explicitly don't want to “handcuff” people on the spec side or implementation side.
+We explicitly don't want to "handcuff" people on the spec side or implementation side.
 The binary AST spec will not limit the possibilities of JS as source code.
 We're speccing a basic tree grammar.
 It's a shift off an AST, with some differences (written in a WebIDL-like thing).
-It works backwards from an implementation—you take a source text and transform it into an AST, the spec takes the AST and transform it into an ?? to “Ecmaify” it and to avoid bifurcating the language.
-The new semantic stuff like scope annotations (which we call “asserted scopes”) are checked during the Ecmaify stage.
+It works backwards from an implementation—you take a source text and transform it into an AST, the spec takes the AST and transform it into an ?? to "Ecmaify" it and to avoid bifurcating the language.
+The new semantic stuff like scope annotations (which we call "asserted scopes") are checked during the Ecmaify stage.

 MM: The variables that appear to be free within `with`, may actually be looked-up in a with block?

 SYG: Yes.
 And that's what implementations must do already.

 SYG: The things in the asserted scope are effectively the outputs of static semantics (we're encoding them).
-This introduces the concept of “free names “
+This introduces the concept of "free names "

-MM: What's the difference between “free” and “captured” names?
+MM: What's the difference between "free" and "captured" names?

-SYG: “Free” means identifiers that refer to a variable not declared in the current scope.
-“Captured” names are declared names that an inner function closes over.
+SYG: "Free" means identifiers that refer to a variable not declared in the current scope.
+"Captured" names are declared names that an inner function closes over.

 SYG: This opens up a smoother adoption process, where implementers can decide, without changing any existing semantics.
 What do we do about compatibility?
 Once we output a tree, we cannot change the semantics, and for forwards compatibility the set of AST nodes is purely additive.